tensorflow/tfx/docs/guide/mlmd.md

 *   **Record and query context of workflow runs.** Examples: track the owner and changelist used for a workflow run; group the lineage by experiments; manage artifacts by projects.
+*   **Declarative nodes filtering capabilities on properties and 1-hop neighborhood nodes.** Examples: look for artifacts of a type and under some pipeline context; return typed artifacts where a given property’s value is within a range; find previous executions in a context with the same inputs.

 See the
 [MLMD tutorial](https://www.tensorflow.org/tfx/tutorials/mlmd/mlmd_tutorial) for